rdivyanshu/rdivyanshu.github.io/mds/2021/07/two-sum-problem-in-dafny.md

 }
 ~~~

-Notice invariant says  `i <= j`  where as loop condition is `i < j` .
+Notice invariant says  `i <= j`  whereas loop condition is `i < j` .
 This is due to loop invariant should be true after last run of loop.
 After last run of loop `i` is equal to `j`.
 If you run above code snippet it will give verification error still reproduced below.

 ~~~{.dafny}
 twosum.dfy(7,19): Error: This loop invariant might not hold on entry.